DMK won't stop until NEET exemption is secured, says Stalin; party stages hunger strike seeking abolition of test | Politics

 The hunger strike is being held in the wake of another suicide of an aspirant last week.

 In his address at the wedding, Stalin reiterated that his party has been opposing NEET ever since it was introduced.
-NEET was implemented across the country based on a Supreme Court ruling in 2016.
 He recalled medical admissions earlier being based on Class 12 marks and that it benefited students irrespective of their community status.

 The earlier bill adopted by the Assembly during the AIADMK regime was returned and the then ruling party did not reveal it even when the legislative session was underway, he said.
 That bill subsequently lapsed, Stalin said, adding that his party, ahead of the 2021 Assembly elections, promised to wholeheartedly strive for a NEET ban.